zinzloun/InfoSec_chronicles/README.md

 Here I will skip the social engineering part about how to lure the victim to lunch the PS script, actually this is the real magic part :).
 This is only a POC.
 Following the recipe:
 1. An SSL certificate (here I will use a fake one, providing the code to bypass the error)
 1. A windows client (AKA victim) machine: in this POC a win 10 pro x64 box, with a AV solution and host firewall activated
-1. An attacker Linux box with Python an *old netcat version installed, here I use Parrot OS.<bR>
+1. An attacker Linux box with Python an *old netcat version installed, here I use Parrot OS.

 Since this is only a POC, as usual, not covering techniques are implemented, to cut the long story short I skip all the red teaming stuff.
 The execution plane was:<br>